songster-sa/aws-sw-arch-associate-notes/readme.md

     - VF - <10 Gps
     - ENA - 10-100Gps
 - EFA - elastic fabric adapter - for HPC + machine learning - for OS bypass
-- EC2 hibernate
+- EC2 hibernate (diff between stop , terminate, hibernate)
     - saves RAM to root vol - root vol should be encrypted
+    - OS is not stopped
     - for on-demand and reserved instances
     - max 60 days
     - RAM <= 150GB
+    - available for only C, M, R instances
 - Placement groups
     - all PGs have to be in same region
     - name has to be unique within ur account
     - cannot merge PGs
     - can move an outside ec2 inside - STOP + CLI or SDK - confirm?
     - types
-        - cluster - all in same AZ - high n/w throughputs
+        - cluster - all in same AZ - high n/w throughputs - only available for high instance types
-        - spread - each on diff hardware - 7 max per AZ - can span across AZ
+        - spread - each instance on diff hardware - 7 max per AZ - can span across AZ
-        - partition - mix - each partition on diff hardware but 1 partition can many many ec2 - can span across AZ
+        - partition - mix - each partition on diff hardware but 1 partition can many many ec2 - 1 AZ max 7 partition
+            - can span across AZ ????
+            - for distributed databases like cassandra,kafka, hadoop etc
+- Instance types
+    - R - RAM - in-memory caches
+    - C - CPU - compute / databases
+    - M - middle - general / web app
+    - I - I/O - instance store / databases
+    - G - GPU - video rendering / machine learning
+    - T2 T3 burstable
+    - T2 T3 unlimited burst - but u pay for it
+- AMIs - region specific - by default all private and live in S3
+    - u can share with other accounts - u own ami
+    - if they copy - they own the copied ami (add create-volume permission checkbox)
+    - to copy
+        - u need access to backed storage ( EBS or S3 )
+        - OR - u launch instance and then create new AMI from that
+    - encrypted AMI - cant copy
+        - share storage snapshot and encrypted key - copy this snapshot and re-encrypt with own key
+        - then register as new AMI
+    - billing product AMI - cant copy - launch instance and create AMI form there

 ## EBS
 - gp2 , io1, st1, sc1, standard
 - root vol is always in same AZ as ec2 - comes from ami snapshot